 Fortunately, this means happened to co-exist with a new, exciting way to measure social impact.
 I was also able to use the outputs from my process to aid storytelling and more importantly validate claims of positive impact.

 How important is data visualisation in influencing organisations to implement sustainability in their operations and economic strategy?

 Let’s be honest, in a world where most of us are time-poor and accustomed to instant gratification, the vast majority of individuals aren’t keen to read reports.
-Plus, the decision-makers simply do not have the time to really understand context or the dynamics that exist between stakeholder groups.
+Plus, the decision-makers simply do not have the time to really understand the context or the dynamics that exist between stakeholder groups.